Lecrapouille/gdcef/README.md

 scons platform=windows target=release
 ```

-Where [scons](https://scons.org/) is a build system like Makefile but using the Python
+Where [scons](https://scons.org/) is a build system like Makefile but using the
-interpreter and the build script knowing the operating system, if to compile in release
+Python interpreter and the build script knowing the operating system, if to
-or debug mode (and more parameters).
+compile in release or debug mode (and more parameters).

 ## Prebuilt Chromium Embedded Framework (cef_binary)

-The second component, `cef_binary` contains the CEF prebuilt.
-Libraries and
+The second component, `cef_binary` contains the CEF with prebuilt libraries with
+the C++ API and some code to compile.
+These libraries and artifacts are needed
-artifacts needed to make the Godot application (Stigmee) compilable and working
+to make the Godot application (Stigmee) compilable and working.
+They are created
-at runtime, are created when this component is compiled (in fact, compiling the
+when this component is compiled (in fact, compiling the CEF's `cefsimple`
-CEF's `cefsimple` example given in the source is enough).
+example given in the source is enough).
+Note that building CEF source code 'from
+scratch' is too complex: too long (around 4 hours with a good Ethernet
+connection, at worst 1 day with poor Ethernet connection), too huge (around 60
+and 100 giga bytes on your disk) and your system shall install plenty of system
+packages (apt-get).

-This folder, is not cloned when the Stigmee workspace is created by the repo
+Since this folder `cef_binary` cannot be directly git cloned when the Stigmee
-tool but instead, downloaded, unpacked and renamed from the CEF website
+workspace is created, we have to downloaded, unpacked and renamed from the CEF
-https://cef-builds.spotifycdn.com/index.html in an automatic way thanks to the
+website https://cef-builds.spotifycdn.com/index.html in an automatic way.
+This
-[install](https://github.com/stigmee/install) script `build.py`.
-Our build
+is done by our [install](https://github.com/stigmee/install) script `build.py`
-script knows your operating system and the desired CEF version: a check inside
+which knows your operating system and the desired CEF version: an inspection
-the CEF's README (if present) allows it to know if CEF has been downloaded and
+inside the CEF's README (if presents) allows to know if CEF has been previously
-if the version is the good one.
-If the version mismatch the old `cef_binary`
+downloaded or if the version is matching (if not, this means we wanted to
-version is removed and the new one is downloaded, unpacked and compiled.
+install a different CEF version: the old `cef_binary` folder is removed and the
+new one is downloaded, unpacked and compiled automatically).

-To compile, our build script `build.py` will call something similar to the
+To compile CEF, our build script `build.py` will call something similar to the
 following lines (but depending on your operating system):

 ```